mobilenabit/driver_app/README.md

 - A working copy of Flutter SDK and Android SDK (for Android builds).
 - Xcode (for iOS builds).
-- (optional, but recommended) [`just`](https://github.com/casey/just) command runner.
-You will need to run the full commands by yourself if you don't use `just`, so it's highly recommended.

 ## Getting Started